Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Related Work

-\Acp{SNN} are artificial neural networks inspired by how the neurons in the brain work.
-In recent years, numerous efforts have been made to develop supervised learning algorithms for SNNs to make them more practical and widely applicable.
+\textbf{SNNs.} In recent years, numerous efforts have been made to develop supervised learning algorithms for \acp{SNN} to make them more practical and widely applicable.
 One of the first such algorithms was Spike Prop~\cite{bohte2002error}, which was based on backpropagation and could be used to train single-layer \acp{SNN}.
 However, it was not until more recent developments that \acp{SNN} could be applied to multi-layer setups.
-Despite such advances, most existing \ac{SNN} training methods still require manual tuning of the spiking neuron membrane, which can be time-consuming and may limit the performance of the \ac{SNN}.
-To overcome this limitation, Fang et al.~\cite{fang2021incorporating} proposed a method that can learn the weights and hyperparameters of the membranes in an automated way, thus eliminating the need for manual tuning.
+Despite such advances, most existing \ac{SNN} training methods still require manual tuning of the spiking neuron membrane, which can be time-consuming and may limit the performance of \ac{SNN}.
+To overcome this limitation, Fang et al.~\cite{fang2021incorporating} proposed a method that can learn the weights and hyperparameters of the membranes in an automated way, eliminating the need for manual tuning.
 This advancement may make \acp{SNN} more practical and easier to use for a broader range of applications.

 Several other notable developments in the field of \acp{SNN} are worth mentioning.
 One such development is event-driven update rules, allowing \acp{SNN} to operate more efficiently by only updating the network when necessary~\cite{zhang2021event}.
 This contrasts traditional neural networks that require continuous updates and can be computationally expensive.
 Another area of research in \acp{SNN} is structural plasticity, which refers to the network's ability to change its structure during training~\cite{zhang2021event, weerasinghe2021incorporating}.
 This can be accomplished through the addition or removal of connections between neurons or through the creation of new neurons altogether.
 Structural plasticity can improve the learning efficiency and generalization capabilities of \acp{SNN} and is effective in various tasks.
 There are also ongoing efforts to develop unsupervised learning algorithms for \acp{SNN}, allowing them to learn from data without needing labeled examples~\cite{hazan2018unsupervised}.
 Unsupervised learning is a critical component of the brain's learning process and can significantly expand the range of tasks that \acp{SNN} can perform.